philippe-heitzmann/LendingClub_ML_App/README.md

 - See /app/frontend/build_frontend.md for instructions on how to manually build frontend

 ## Sample app visualizations

+1. Distributions of loan grades by state:

 <div align="center">
     <a href="./">
         <img src="./images/choropleth.gif" width="79%"/>
     </a>
 </div>

+1. Default rates and interest rate by FICO score:

 <div align="center">
     <a href="./">